A Podcast Gives Voice to the City of Reinvention

 Now back to this duality between risk and reward: it was a central theme that re-emerged during the 2-year birthday party for this podcast.
 (Yes, Berlin is a city where you can attend the birthday of your favorite female health app, as I did for Clue, or an influential podcast.)

 It’s worth saying why this celebration was so remarkable from an optical perspective: it accurately reflected the podcast itself, only with a Berghain-style line out front to get inside the beautiful venue — itself outfitted in blue, one of the WAA Podcast’s signature colors.
-Let’s actually detour over to the power of brand for a moment, because as Daria’s enlightened boyfriend remarked, ‘She’s killing it!”
-(In the best form possible of that phrase.)
+Let’s actually detour over to the power of brand for a moment, because as Daria’s enlightened boyfriend remarked, “She’s rocking it!”

 Her episode conversations with outstanding women have ranged wildly, from decentralized finance to racial justice, creator economy to pop culture, space tech to leadership, investment to beauty brands, and every topic imaginable in the entrepreneurial space.

 Because Daria doesn’t work top-down from mega themes: diversity, empowerment, etc., but rather bottom-up, from the roots of her community of incredibly accomplished women who she has set out to interview.
 Each hand-picked guest brought her own unique, authentic story and Daria was able to channel it forward, through the microphone in her studio, to all of our ears and minds.

 And to great effect: By inviting these women she knew in the ecosystem to trustfully share their stories, she reached thousands.
 And of those, hundreds showed up to honor the learnings and enjoy each other’s company.